 of the engines, but the designers also made advance provision

-in the design to accomodate marine exhaust manifolds, pump and
+in the design to accomodate marine exhaust manifolds, a wide range

-and marine transmissions.
-Consequently the engines could also
+of engine mountings, and marine transmissions.
+Consequently the

-be used for an impressive variety of marine or stationary power
+engines could also be used for a wide variety of marine or stationary

-uniflow scavenged engines, with the air entering the cylinders
+are two-stroke cycle uniflow scavenged engines, with the air entering

-through a ring of ports in the cylinder liners, and the exhaust
+the cylinders through a ring of ports in the cylinder liners,

-exiting through valves in the cylinder head.
-In early production
+and the exhaust exiting through valves in the cylinder head.
+In

-all the engines were fitted with engine-driven Roots blowers,
+early production all the engines were fitted with engine-driven

-but late production some models of the 71 series were available
+Roots blowers, but late production some models of the 71 series

-in versions having a turbocharger in series with the Roots blower
+were available in versions having a turbocharger in series with